harfbuzz/harfbuzz/win32/README.txt

 Explanation of options, set by <option>=1:
 ------------------------------------------
 GLIB: Enable GLib support in HarfBuzz, which also uses the GLib unicode
-      callback instead of the bundled UCDN unicode callback.
+      callback if the bundled UCDN unicode callback is disabled.
 This requires the GLib libraries, and is required for building all tool and test programs.

 GOBJECT: Enable building the HarfBuzz-GObject DLL, and thus implies GLib